DevelopingBread/SolMod/README.md

 # Questions

-Q: Why is the functions are like MoveITemsInside or MoveFile?
+Q: Why is the functions named MoveFile?

 A: Its just so I can move the file to the correct location